amitxv/PC-Tuning/docs/post-install.md

 ## Configure the BCD Store

+> [!WARNING]
+> Disabling DEP may negatively impact security.
+Users should assess the security risk involved with modifying the mentioned setting.

 Open CMD and enter the commands below.

 - [Data Execution Prevention](https://docs.microsoft.com/en-us/windows/win32/memory/data-execution-prevention) is set to ``Turn on for essential Windows programs and services only`` by default.
 However, DEP can be completely disabled with the command below but a minority of anti-cheats require DEP to be left on the default setting.
 Do not change if unsure